KarenStole/Mobile-Challenge-Mooveit/README.md

 ### 1. Discover
 After opening the app, users should be able to see a list of movies suggested by the app sorted by popularity.

+**As far i understand, that the order must be according the avarage voter param of the movie, y an desc order.
+To see the movie details
+**To see de movie details just touch each movie

 - API endpoint: https://developers.themoviedb.org/3/discover/movie-discover
 - Design reference (available on assets folder):